tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

    and that would have exchanged in a Path message sent to the MP after the failure when no SFRR procedures are in effect.

-3. The SENDER_TEMPLATE object SrcAddress field is copied from the bypass tunnel SENDER_TEMPLATE object.
-For the case where PLR is also the head-end, and SENDER_TEMPLATE SrcAddress of the protected LSP and bypass tunnel are the same, the MP MUST use the modified HOP Address field instead.
+3. The tunnel sender address field in the SENDER_TEMPLATE object is copied from the tunnel sender address of the B-SFRR-Active Extended ASSOCIATION ID.

-4. The ERO object is modified as per Section 6.4.4. of {{RFC4090}}.
+4. The ERO object is modified as per Section 6.4.4 of {{RFC4090}}.
    Once the above modifications are completed, the MP then performs the merge processing as per {{RFC4090}}.